MatthewYong/big_brains/TEST.md

 ## Key Issues and Code Validation
+### Manual Testing Issues
+During the last mentor session we noticed that the 'Scroll to top' button was not working on one of my mentor's computer.
+It was working fine on his mac on and on mine computer.
+After the session I figured out that button was hidden for a certain screen width as a result of the responsiveness.
+I fixed this by hiding the button for screen width of 767px and lower.

 ### W3C Markup Validator
 - No errors or warnings were found on index.html, toys.html, toy_detail.html, blog_add.html, blog_detail.html, blog_edit.html, blogs.html, cart.html, checkout.html, checkout_success.html, login.html, logout.html, signup.html, profile.html, 500.html and 404.html